 Have you brought one of these dogs into your home recently, or are you thinking about getting one?
-Here is everything you need to know about proper care of your puppy and adult dog.
+Here is everything you need to know to properly care for your puppy and adult dog.

 Choosing The Right German Shepherd